 Derivative financial instruments are initially measured at cost at the date the contract is entered into and are remeasured at fair value at the Statement of Financial Position date with any valuation adjustment being reflected in the Income Statement.
-The fair value at the balance sheet date is calculated based on observable interest rates (level 2 inputs).
+The fair value at the balance sheet date is calculated based on observable interest rates.